notaryproject/specifications/specs/signature-specification.md

 ## Storage

 This section describes how Notary Project signatures are stored in the OCI Distribution conformant registry.
-OCI image manifest is used to store signatures in the registry, see [OCI image spec v1.0.0][oci-image-manifest] for details.
+OCI image manifest is used to store signatures in the registry, see [OCI image spec v1.1.0-rc3][oci-image-manifest] for details.
-The signature manifest has an media type of config that specifies it's a Notary Project signature, a subject referencing the manifest of the artifact being signed, a layer referencing the signature, and a collection of annotations.
+The signature manifest has a configuration media type that specifies it's a Notary Project signature, a subject referencing the manifest of the artifact being signed, a layer referencing the signature, and a collection of annotations.

 ![Signature storage inside registry](../media/signature-specification.svg)